 Chairman Holbrook: I would move, Commander-in-Chief that, unless there are objections, the action of the Committee be adopted.

-National Counselor Bauer: I would like to amend that to include National Counselor Bader.
-A long reports of all Committees.
+National Counselor Bauer: I would like to amend that to the National Counselor Date: a control by Past Department Commander John reports of all Committees.
 (Seconded by Past Department Commander John W. Emery, Massachusetts, and carried.)

 (Committee sustained.)